Air Travel Mitigation Fund

 What is the Campus Carbon Calculator?

 The Campus Carbon Calculator (CCC) is a tool to help organizations determine how many metric tons of greenhouse gas they are contributing to global climate change, and how they can manage their emissions better.
-The CCC was originally developed by the former non-profit Clean Air – Cool Planet and the Sustainability Institute at UNH in 2001 and released to the public in 2004.
-Today, thousands of institutions in the U.S. and abroad use the Calculator to track their institutional greenhouse gas emissions, including more than 90% of the U.S. colleges and universities that publicly report their emissions.
+The CCC was originally developed by the former non-profit Clean Air-Cool Planet and the Sustainability Institute at the University of New Hampshire in 2001 and released to the public in 2004.
+Today, thousands of institutions in the U.S. and abroad use the CCC to track their institutional GHG emissions, including more than 90% of the U.S. colleges and universities that publicly report their emissions.

 Who were the collaborators behind the ATMF program creation?

 UCLA Events & Transportation Department, in collaboration with Corporate Finance Services, developed the ATMF program.
 Once operational, program management was handed over to the Sustainability Office, who will administer the program over its three-year pilot period.
 Initial baseline work was contributed by a Presidio Graduate School team, and the UCOP Office of Sustainability provided early consultation, along with consultation from the UCLA Sustainability Committee and the Council of Deans.